Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

-Financial information is useful.
-We use a financial radar chart to encode the key financial status under the tree map.
-Specially, the key indices include: \textbf{Defaults}, historic default behavior; \textbf{ LA/RC} the ratio of loan amount to registered capital.
-It would more insightful using the ratio of loan amount to enterprise net assets, however, as the latter one is not always available.
-We use registered capital instead.\textbf{ Deposit loss} the percentage of deposit loosing.
-The shorting of money and rapid decrease of deposit should not be ignored. \textbf{Sector} the enterprise sector is also important clue when editing communities. \textbf{GA/RC} the ratio of guarantee amounts to registered capital.
-As the loan guarantee is an obligation of a borrower if that borrower defaults, the ratio of guarantee amount to enterprise net assets is a crucial factor for the financial systematic stability.
-Similarly, we use registered capital instead. \textbf{Credit rating} it is the review rating of bank expert, which is also a key clue when editing communities.
+The interface also has a financial radar view to encode the key financial infromation.
+The key indices include: \emph{Defaults}, historic default behavior; \emph{LA/RC} the ratio of loan amount to registered capital.
+It would be more insightful to use the ratio of loan amount to enterprise net assets; however, the latter information is not always available, so we use registered capital instead. \emph{Deposit loss} the rapid decrease of deposit and shorting of money may imply business out of the situation. \emph{Sector} the enterprise sector related to the macroeconomic conditions and is an important clue when editing communities. \emph{GA/RC} the ratio of guarantee amounts to registered capital.
+The ratio of guarantee amount to enterprise net assets is a crucial factor for the stability of the financial system.
+Also because of lacking information transparency, we use registered capital instead. \emph{Credit rating} is the review rating of bank experts; this is also a key clue when editing communities.